sitecoremaster/Sitecore-Diagnostics-Tool/README.md

-# Sitecore Diagnostics Tool
+# Sitecore Diagnostics Tool 1.3

-Sitecore Diagnostics Tool allows automatically diagnosing Sitecore sites.
+Sitecore Diagnostics Tool 1.3 (SDT) allows automatically diagnosing Sitecore solutions.
 It does the following:

-- Checks the site for consistency of configuration
+- Checks all the solution sites for consistency of configuration
-- Checks the site for symptoms described in known issues
+- Checks all the solution sites for symptoms described in known issues
-- Checks the site against recommendations from Sitecore documentation
+- Checks all the solution sites against recommendations from Sitecore documentation
 - Generates HTML report based on the analysis

-Sitecore 7.2 and above is the target Sitecore version to support, however it is expected to work with Sitecore 6.3+.
+Sitecore 8.0 and above is the target Sitecore version to support, however it is expected to work with Sitecore 6.3+.

-The application is distributed as a Windows Application that can be run either on a web server, or on a developer machine to analyse [SSPG package](https://marketplace.sitecore.net/Modules/Sitecore_Support_Package_Generator.aspx) (limited functionality).
+The application is distributed as a Windows Application that can be run only on a developer machine to analyse [SSPG package](https://marketplace.sitecore.net/Modules/Sitecore_Support_Package_Generator.aspx).

 ### DOWNLOADS & RELEASE NOTES

-Available only as a [ClickOnce installer](http://dl.sitecore.net/updater/sdt).
+Available only as a [ClickOnce installer](http://dl.sitecore.net/updater/qa/sdt).

-Latest nighly version is available as [QA ClickOnce installer](http://dl.sitecore.net/updater/qa/sdt) as well.
+There is a command-line version that you need to compile yourself - in source code it's SDT project.

 ### SOURCE CODE & CONTRIBUTION

-The source code is not available at the moment.
-The only contribution we accept now is bug/wish reports.
+The SDT 1.3 is open source and source code is available according to MIT license.

 ### PREREQUISITES

 * Windows 7, 8.x, 10, 2008 R2, 2012
-* .NET Framework 4.0 (4.5 for WebApp version)
+* .NET Framework 4.5

 ### FEEDBACK & BUG REPORTS